Tales from Beyond the Grave in Edinburgh

 Since then, visitors to the Kirkyard have reported ghostly activity around the tomb, including scratches and bruises.
 Could “Bluidy Mackenzie” still be intent of causing horror in death as he was in life?

-In the early 1800’s Edinburgh became was at the centre of the Scottish Enlightenment, and in the field of medical science great advances were being made - Sir James Young Simpson discovered chloroform anaesthesia, and Dr Joseph Lister pioneered the use of antiseptic during surgery.
-As medicine became an esteemed occupation, the numbers of students at the University of Edinburgh grew.
+In the early 1800’s Edinburgh was at the centre of the Scottish Enlightenment, and as medicine became an esteemed occupation, the numbers of students at the University of Edinburgh grew.

-But in order to hone their skills, a steady supply of cadavers was required.
-The main legal source of obtaining bodies for dissection at that time was that of convicted and executed criminals, but as the number of students grew, the demand for bodies for dissection far outstripped the supply.
+But in order to hone skills, a steady supply of cadavers was required.
+The main legal source of obtaining bodies for dissection at that time was that of convicted and executed criminals, but the demand for bodies far outstripped the supply.

-In a bid to stop this happening, desperate relatives of the deceased rallied into action.
-They set up watch groups which patrolled the graveyards, deterring any potential graverobbers from going about their business.
-The wealthier residents built mortsafes, elaborate cage-like tombs over their relative’s graves – two of which can still be seen today in Greyfriars Kirkyard - and watch houses or towers were built.
-Bobby’s Bothy in the Kirkyard is an example of this – dating from around 1830, it served as somewhere where relatives of a recently deceased loved one could keep a watchful eye over the Kirkyard at night, sometimes up to a month at a time, or until the body would be useless for medical use.
+In a bid to stop this happening, desperate relatives of the deceased set up watch groups which patrolled the graveyards, deterring any potential graverobbers from going about their business.
+The wealthier residents built mortsafes, elaborate cage-like tombs over their relative’s graves (two of which can still be seen today in Greyfriars Kirkyard) as well as watch houses and towers.
+Bobby’s Bothy in the Kirkyard is an example of this – dating from around 1830, it served as somewhere where relatives could keep a watchful eye over the Kirkyard at night, sometimes up to a month at a time, or until the body would be useless for medical use.

 Although somewhat unusual, a wander round Edinburgh’s historic graveyards is a great way to uncover more about the city’s past and its people.
 Our top recommendations include:

-New Calton Graveyard – built in 1820 when Old Calton Burial Ground became full, a watchtower built to deter potential grave-robbers can still be seen at the entrance.
+Built in 1820 when Old Calton Burial Ground became full, a watchtower built to deter potential grave-robbers can still be seen at the entrance to New Calton Graveyard.

-The Parish Church Of St Cuthbert - believed to be the oldest Christian site in Edinburgh, a wander round this ancient graveyard reveals many breath-taking monuments.
+Believed to be the oldest Christian site in Edinburgh, a wander round The Parish Church Of St Cuthbert reveals many breath-taking monuments.

-Canongate Kirk - built between 1688 and 1690 and still an active church, this is the last resting place of many interesting people from Edinburgh’s past, including town planner George Drummond, philosopher Dugald Stewart and poet Robert Fergusson.
+Built between 1688 and 1690 and still an active church, Canongate Kirk is the last resting place of many interesting people from Edinburgh’s past, including town planner George Drummond, philosopher Dugald Stewart and poet Robert Fergusson.

 Burke and Hare